Nebulizer: Types, Indication, Contraindication, Procedure

 •Broncho-spasms (too mu

-NEBULISER ventilation may result or exacerbate Broncho-spasms)
+NEBULISER ventilation may result in or exacerbate Broncho-spasms)

 As nurses, it is important that we teach the patients the proper way of doing the therapy to facilitate effective results and prevent complications (demonstration is very useful).
-Emphasize compliance to therapy and to report untoward symptoms immediately for apposite intervention.
+Emphasize compliance to therapy and report untoward symptoms immediately for apposite intervention.

 Auscultatory gap is the temporary disappearance of sounds normally heard over the brachial artery when the cuff pressure is high and the reappearance of the sounds at a lower level.